mariorocha2308/react-dev-test/README.md

 # react-dev-test

-#Run Proyect
+# Run Proyect

-!
-1- npm install (this must be install node modules packages) !
-2- npm run dev (this command will be run proyect in local server)
+> 1- npm install (this must be install node modules packages)
+> 2- npm run dev (this command will be run proyect in local server)

-#It's a good challenge
+# It's a good challenge